MingweiSamuel/riotapi-schema/README.md

 If the portal documentation is wrong, DTOs can be manually overridden (see `src/data/schemaOverrides.json`).

+Or if the portal documentation is missing a field, DTO fields can be added with `src/data/dtoExtraFields.json`.

 #### "DTO borrowing"

 If a DTO is missing from one endpoint, it may be possible to find it in another